-There was a time where the fates of England and India were heavily intertwined.
+There was a time when the fates of England and India were heavily intertwined.
 Once the jewel of the British Empire and still of the most dazzling countries in the world, India may have been relinquished from British control many years ago now, but that doesn’t mean that the country doesn’t still fascinate and enchant our senses- a fact made all the more apparent by the new series of works by artist Lincoln Seligman.

-Usually taking a rather abstract route in his creations, Seligman’s art has recently changed for a new direction, his latest works depicting the colours and atmosphere of India in a decidedly more realistic and enchanting manner.
+Usually taking a rather abstract route in his creations, Seligman’s art has recently changed for a new direction, his latest works depicting the colors and atmosphere of India in a decidedly more realistic and enchanting manner.

-It is the ancient architecture of India that also captured much of his attention on this trip however, and the Hindu and Jain architecture of Khajuraho, Orchha and Gwalior all had a profound impact on his imagination, inspiring him to set to work on a temple and stepwell pieces that are scattered amongst the collection, a theme that he hopes to continue in his next series of paintings.
+It is the ancient architecture of India that also captured much of his attention on this trip; however, and the Hindu and Jain architecture of Khajuraho, Orchha and Gwalior all had a profound impact on his imagination, inspiring him to set to work on a temple and stepwell pieces that are scattered amongst the collection, a theme that he hopes to continue in his next series of paintings.

-However, for his exhibition at The Osborne Studio Gallery Seligman has comprised a number of works that capture the more human side of India and the colours and beauty of the country in the modern day.
+However, for his exhibition at The Osborne Studio Gallery, Seligman has comprised a number of works that capture the more human side of India and the colors and beauty of the country in the modern day.
 From brightly turbaned men racing across the desert roads in luxury motorcars to the more idyllic images of fishermen casting their nets in the blue shallows of the river, Seligman has painted a vision of India through an Englishman’s eyes that is as magical as it is alluring.

-It is a slice of life captured on canvas, brought vividly to our senses with splashes of orange and pink, bright blue and crimson and, ultimately, it is a view of India that is quite unique and special, a collection of artworks that mark Seligman’s new style and continuing relevance in the artistic world.
+It is a slice of life captured on canvas, brought vividly to our senses with splashes of orange and pink, bright blue and crimson, and, ultimately, it is a view of India that is quite unique and special, a collection of artworks that mark Seligman’s new style and continuing relevance in the artistic world.
 His paintings make for a perfect and thoughtful gift for her.

-It is a view filtered through the eyes of a visitor, but as Seligman himself says “I look at India as an Englishman.
-I can’t be anything other than what I am” and nor should he be.
+It is a view filtered through the eyes of a visitor, but as Seligman himself says, “I look at India as an Englishman.
+I can’t be anything other than what I am,” and nor should he be.
 After all, he has captured a magical image of India that makes it impossible not to want to visit it yourself.